deansher/aider/README.md

 This project and the programming assistant that it implements are named after a young, smart, angry, female villain in a young adult science fiction book series called Skyward, which are among my favorite books.

+## Corporate Deployment

+Brade supports secure corporate deployments with enforced settings.
+Organizations can build their own Docker images based on our published images, with specific API endpoints, model selections, and other settings enforced while still allowing user customization.
+See [docker/README.md](docker/README.md) for details.

 # Aider is AI pair programming in your terminal

 Aider lets you pair program with LLMs,